Eligibility Requirements for Disability Insurance Elective Coverage

 For Small Business Owners, Self-Employed and Independent Contractors

-Any self-employed individual, independent contractor, or general partner who meets the requirements may apply for Disability Insurance Elective Coverage (DIEC).
+Any self-employed person, independent contractor, or general partner who meets the requirements can apply for Disability Insurance Elective Coverage (DIEC).
 It is not required that all active general partners be included in the application.

-A general partnership also includes a husband and wife as co-owners with both spouses active in the operation and management of the business.
-Limited partners and corporate officers are not eligible since they are considered to be employees subject to the mandatory provisions of the California Unemployment Insurance Code.
+A general partnership can include married couple co-owners who are active in managing the business.
+Limited partners and corporate officers are not eligible.
+They are considered employees and are subject to the mandatory provisions of the California Unemployment Insurance Code.

 - Own your own business, be self-employed, or working as an independent contractor.

 - Have a minimum net profit of $4,600 annually.

 - Have a valid license, if required by your occupation.

 - Be able to perform all of your normal duties on a full-time basis at the time your application is submitted.